 A friend at church is a big fan of de Chardin, and so I began re-reading sections of his Phenomenon of Man (1948) and some of his other writings over the summer.
 Overall, I’m impressed with the orderliness of his thinking.
 Despite some critical comments by readers about his mixing levels of explanation, on closer reading, he is really quite careful.
 I agree with Madeleine BartheIemy-Madaule, who said, “..it may be that what the thinker in him was seeking was already known to the mystic; but he never let the mystic influence the thinker.”

-Teilhard’s view of the Cross as absorbing all evil into itself is too mythological for me, but I like other aspects of his thought such as the incorporation of telos into an evolutionary schema.
-I plan to return to de Chardin at some point, but a brief appendix on the topic of evil, where he gives a typology appears in Phenomenon, and it caught my attention.
+Teilhard’s view of the Cross as absorbing all evil into itself is a bit too mythological for me, but I like other aspects of his thought such as the incorporation of telos into an evolutionary schema.
+I plan to return to de Chardin at some point, but a brief appendix on the topic of evil, where he gives a typology appears in Phenomenon, caught my attention.
 I think definitions of “evil”, “suffering”, and “existence” (when referring to God) are critical to the discussion.
 Most of the time, writers speaking of “evil” are referring to suffering imposed by the choices that people make.
 His taxonomy of different kinds of suffering is more subtle than some and illuminating of the multiplicity and interrelatedness of the issues that are involved.